aws-amplify/aws-sdk-ios/README.md

 - [__Storage__](https://docs.amplify.aws/lib/storage/getting-started/q/platform/ios/): Provides a simple mechanism for managing user content for your app in public, protected or private storage buckets.
 - [__Push Notifications__](https://docs.amplify.aws/lib/push-notifications/getting-started/q/platform/ios/): Allows you to integrate push notifications in your app with Amazon Pinpoint targeting and campaign management support.
 - [__Geo__](https://docs.amplify.aws/lib/geo/getting-started/q/platform/ios/): Provides APIs and map UI components for mobile app development such that you can add maps to your app in just a few lines of code.
 Amplify Geo APIs are powered by Amazon Location Service and the map UI components from MapLibre are already integrated with the Geo APIs.

-You can also refer to sample apps in our [Amplify Samples repo](https://github.com/aws-amplify/amplify-ios-samples)

 If you still wish to use the AWS SDK for iOS directly, please follow the setup instructions below or refer to sample apps in [the AWS SDK for iOS Samples repo](https://github.com/awslabs/aws-sdk-ios-samples).